Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Introduction

-We thoroughly evaluate MetricRL across literature-standard goal-conditioned tasks.
-We show how MetricRL outperforms prior offline reinforcement learning methods in \emph{learning near-optimal behavior from severely sub-optimal datasets}, while performing similarly to the baselines with near-optimal datasets.
-Additionally, we show how MetricRL easily scales to high-dimensional observations and can be applied in tasks with multiple competitive goals.
+In this work, we define the learned embedding as a Euclidean metric space.
+This effectively limits the applicability of the model to reversible processes~\citep{steccanella2022state}.
+On the other hand, we empirically show that this induced bias can ease the learning process in offline RL for many established environments.
+We evaluate MetricRL across a wide range of literature-standard goal-conditioned reinforcement learning tasks.
+We show how MetricRL outperforms prior goal-conditioned offline reinforcement learning methods in learning near-optimal behavior from severely sub-optimal datasets.
+Additionally, we show how MetricRL easily scales to high-dimensional observations.

+In summary, our contributions are the following: \begin{itemize} \item \textbf{MetricRL}: We propose a novel method that exploits symmetries in latent representation spaces for reversible goal-conditioned offline reinforcement learning. \item \textbf{Distance Monotonicity}: We define a new property of these latent representation spaces.
+We show that, under invertible actions, preserving such a property provably leads to policy optimality. \item\textbf{Learning from Sub-Optimal Offline Data}: We demonstrate how MetricRL is able to recover optimal behaviors in severely sub-optimal data conditions, outperforming prior state-of-the-art offline RL methods across literature-standard environments. \end{itemize}